matthew-hale/note/demo-note.md

-project: note
-area: personal development, programming
-resource: notetaking, other
+id: 1

-This is a demo note, for showing the tagging system.
+This is a demo note, for showing the tagging and reference (id: 2) system.